feixuxi/Ventilator/quality-assurance/README.md

 This directory is for regulatory and testing-related assets.

+As life support equipment, ventilators must have a high-quality design, with design controls, thorough review, and a well documented verification plan.
+Our design is developed under an ISO 14971 process, and our software under ISO 62304.
+We will qualify the device under ISO 60601-1 once the design has reached a sufficient level of maturity.
+All of these process and design controls are critical to the successful design of a product that will be responsible for a human life.
+Conforming with existing quality standards facilitates the regulatory approval process for our initial deployment.

 ## Testing

 Documentation relating to the testing equipment, strategy and test data is in the [testing](testing) subdirectory.